View Source Bonfire.Common.Enums (Bonfire v0.9.11-social-beta.6)

 Attempts to retrieve a value from a map by its key, and otherwise returns the provided fallback value.

-Updates a map with the given key and value, but only if the value is not nil, an empty list or an empty string.
+Updates a Map or Keyword with the given key and value, but only if the value is not nil, an empty list or an empty string.

 Returns a keyword list representation of the input object.
 If the second argument is true, the function will recursively convert nested data structures to keyword lists as well.
 Note: make sure that all keys are atoms, i.e. using input_to_atoms first, otherwise the enumerable(s) containing a string key won't be converted.